-In KeyLines 3.4, we responded to customer requests and included the ability to add donuts to nodes.
+We recently responded to Cambridge Intelligence customer requests and included the ability to add donuts to nodes.
 Donuts are circular node borders divided into segments that add up to 360 degrees.
 They work just like pie charts and allow you to show nodes values as numeric proportions.

 If you want to display details or a breakdown of what’s in each category, add tooltips to the hover event on each segment.

 Color plays a big part in how humans interpret data.
-Donuts in KeyLines come with a default set of colors, but you can choose your own.
+Donuts come with a default set of colors, but you can choose your own.
 If you do, follow these simple tips:

-Will users be able to understand your color scheme?
-A legend next to the KeyLines chart may help users grasp what you’re trying to communicate.
+Are users able to understand your color scheme?
+A legend next to the chart may help users grasp what you’re trying to communicate.

-KeyLines always starts the first segment at the 12 o’clock position.
+The first segment always starts at the 12 o’clock position.
 When viewing a single donut, it’s best to represent the largest amount of data in the first segment, then display the other segments from second largest to smallest clockwise around the node.

-However, if you are using donuts to make comparisons between different nodes, it may be better to keep the colour order consistent.
-Which ever option you choose, make it consistent across your graph.
+However, if you are using donuts to make comparisons between different nodes, it may be better to keep the color order consistent.
+Whichever option you choose, make it consistent across your graph.

 Showing a donut on every node in your chart might make it difficult to interpret.
 Instead, you could display an animated donut when you hover or select a node.

 Don’t use donuts for absolute comparisons or non-relative data